Disability Scholarships and Disabled Student Financial Aid Programs

 - Federal Work Study provides jobs to undergraduate and graduate students, allowing them to earn money to pay education expenses.

-- Perkins Loans are low-interest loans; the maximum annual loan amount is greater for graduate students than for undergraduate students.
+- Perkins Loans are low-interest loans; the maximum annual loan amount is greater for graduate students than for undergraduates.

 - Autism Scholarships